Martingale Posterior Predictive Coherence: Hausdorff Moment Hierarchy: Introduction

 \section{Introduction}

 \citet{kreps1988notes} posed a simple question: you observe a sequence of coin flips that you believe to be exchangeable; what can you say about the next~$k$ outcomes?
-De~Finetti's~(\citeyear{definetti1937}) theorem answers in principle: there exists a unique mixing measure~$\Pi$ on $[0,1]$ such that every predictive probability is an integral against the posterior $\Pi(\cdot\mid\mathcal{F}_n)$.
+De~Finetti's~(\citeyear{definetti1937}) theorem answers in principle: there exists a unique mixing measure~$\Pi$ on $[0,1]$ such that every predictive probability is an integral against the posterior $\Pi(\cdot\mid\mathcal{F}_n)$, where $\mathcal{F}_n=\sigma(X_{1:n})$ is the natural filtration.
 But predicting the next flip requires only the posterior \emph{mean}, while predicting the next \emph{run} of flips requires the full posterior shape.

 For an exchangeable Bernoulli sequence $(X_i)_{i\ge 1}$, the probability that the next~$k$ observations are all zero is the posterior expectation $\Ebb[(1-\theta)^k\mid\mathcal{F}_n]$.
 By the binomial theorem, this depends on all posterior moments up to order~$k$, not just the mean.
 Each additional prediction step demands one additional moment.
 This is the \emph{moment hierarchy}.